Overview

 };

-Using typescript generics I can use it indiscriminately for each pair of functions whose output type of one is the input for the other.
+Using TypeScript generics, I created a versatile compose function that can be used for any pair of functions where the output type of one matches the input type of the other.

 const additionalCostFor = (rental: Rental): MoviePrices => {...}